Steady-state charging of quantum batteries via dissipative ancillas: Introduction

+Recently, there has been growing interest in the study of steady states in both equilibrium and non-equilibrium environments \cite{Latune:1,PhysRevE.102.042111,Wang:1,Fischbach:1}.
+Research indicates that entanglement and coherence are quantum phenomena that can persist in steady states, even when the system interacts with the environment through information, matter, and energy exchange.
+At equilibrium, the system collectively interacts with the environment at a finite temperature and/or chemical potential.
+While non-equilibrium conditions are retained by a constant temperature or chemical potential difference to drive energy or matter flow through the quantum system and environments, resulting in a steady deviation from equilibrium regime.
+Undoubtedly, the remaining quantum properties in steady states open a new path towards the production, protection and control of ergotropy through equilibrium and non-equilibrium regimes.

 In this work, aiming at using the environment-induced capability for quantum battery charging, we focus on mostly unexplored aspects of the steady-state charging process.
 To this goal, we consider an N-qubit star network where a single-cell quantum battery is embedded in the center of the network and couples with an arbitrary number of ancillas.
 Then, we numerically investigate the steady-state charging process of the single-cell quantum battery when each cell interacts with a fermion reservoir that can exchange particles with the system in both equilibrium and non-equilibrium settings.
 Our investigations suggest a substantial steady-state charging when the network is coupled to fermion reservoirs.
 Where the chemical potential of reservoirs can cause diverse and intense effects, regardless of the initial state or coupling regime.
 In the light of these results, we provide protocols for the realization of optimal open quantum batteries without an external charging field.
+Moreover, we propose a quantum battery capable of being charged within an environment that induces self-discharging, permanently storing this charge in a steady-state rather than temporarily.
+This method of energy storage eliminates the need for an external charger, rendering it highly energetically efficient.
+Notably, the achieved steady-state is independent of the initial state, thus enabling the selection of the most unconstrained state, such as one lacking any prior excitation preparation.

 The remainder of the paper is arranged as follows.
-Section \ref{II} introduces the our model and provides the relevant physical quantities to characterize the behavior of the quantum battery.
+Sect.~\ref{II} introduces the our model and provides the relevant physical quantities to characterize the behavior of the quantum battery.
 Then we discuss the charging process of the quantum battery for both equilibrium and non-equilibrium regime in Sect.~\ref{III} by presenting numerical results.
 We finally conclude in Sect.~\ref{IV} with a short summary.